2garryn/nasoc/README.md

 nasoc
 =====

-Simple SOCKS5 Proxy on erlang
+Simple SOCKS5 Proxy in erlang

 What is done:
 -------------